Homeschooling in Rhode Island & Homeschool Laws

 You may be eligible for certain federal tax benefits to help offset educational expenses.
 One option is a Coverdell Education Savings Account, which allows money to grow tax-free when used for qualified education costs.
 A parent might also be able to deduct a portion of mortgage interest or rent if part of the home is used regularly and exclusively for homeschooling in Rhode Island.
 Finally, tax credits or deductions could be available for required books, supplies, and equipment used for homeschool curriculum and instruction.
 To learn more about these potential tax advantages, review the information and resources provided by the IRS.
 Consulting with a qualified tax professional is also advisable to understand eligibility and properly claim any benefits.

-Rhode Island law requires homeschooled students to follow the same immunization rules as students enrolled in public schools or private schools.
-Proof of immunizations must be provided annually to the local school district when homeschooling in Rhode Island.
+Rhode Island law does not require homeschooled students to follow the same immunization rules as students enrolled in public schools or private schools when homeschooling in Rhode Island.

 In Rhode Island, homeschooling enjoys full legality, and students who fulfill their parents’ graduation requirements are recognized as home school graduates.
 Parents have the authority to award diplomas to students who have successfully met their graduation criteria.